volkantez/LeetCode-Lab/README.md

 endpoints, Cloudflare blocks the request, or LeetCode rate-limits submissions.
 If the cookies expire, the values in `.env` must be updated with fresh `LEETCODE_SESSION` and `CSRF_TOKEN` values from the browser.

-## Thesis Context

-The bachelor thesis evaluated model-generated code through online LeetCode submissions and recorded acceptance, error categories, runtime, and memory.
-This public version keeps the workflow easier to repeat through a fixed configuration and two CLI commands.

 ## License